 Related: Three Popular Mobile Home Roof Over Materials

-Questions about Mobile Home Roofs: Whistling and Howling Sounds
+Questions about Mobile Home Roofs and Roof Rumble

-I would like a solution for the whistling and howling noises when it’s windy and storming.
+I would like a solution for wind making my mobile home noisy.
 Sounds like it will blow away.
 Can you help me?

 You are experiencing what is called ‘roof rumble.’
 Unfortunately, it happens quite a bit with flat metal roofs.
-Metal roofs are made with 28-gauge galvanizes steel that is usually 4-foot wide and as long as the home is wide.
-The least little bit of wind can find its way under these metal sheets and you get roof rumble.
+The wind is getting under your roof and the tunneling is creating the whistling sound you hear.
 It can be annoying!

 There have been many solutions and recommendations for quieting roof rumble on a mobile home.
 If you’ve ever seen tires sitting on top of a mobile home you’ve seen one remedy.
-The tires supposedly keep the wind from tunneling under the metal and also dampen the sound.
-This is your old school problem-solving and it can fix roof rumble but it can create much larger problems in the process.
-Tires are heavy and water gets in them which makes them even heavier.
-Standing water can also sneak under the metal and get into your ceiling and walls.
+The tires supposedly dampen the sound and keep the wind from getting under the metal.
+This is your old school problem-solving but hey, if it works, it works.

-There are screws you can use called rumble buttons but they create holes in your roof and that’s never a good idea.
+There are screws you can use but they create holes in your roof.
 I don’t recommend adding holes in a roof even if you will be sealing and coating over them.

 Questions about Mobile Home Roofs: Moisture and Leaks

 I bought my home in 2009.
 In 2013 we noticed when it rains we get moisture at the bottom of our living room, dining room, and master bath walls.
-The insurance adjuster said that we had flashing issues along the front of the home and said it’s the manufacturer’s issue and to call the insurance company.
-Unfortunately, the insurance company said this type of damage is not covered.
+We called the insurance company and they sent an adjuster to evaluate our home.
+He said that we had flashing issues along the front of the home.
+He said it’s a manufacturer issue to call the insurance company.
+Unfortunately, they said this type of damage is not covered.
 Does anyone know how I can have this issue fixed?
-When it rains a heavy downpour we have moisture.
+When it rains a heavy down pour we have moisture.
 Although not every time, we have had the problem a few times.

 If you don’t have gutters on the home you may want to consider installing them after you have this issue repaired as it helps carry water away from the side of the house.